Frontline "...But he reached for her hand and she reached for his hand and they leaped out the window holding hands.

 Several pedestrians were killed by people falling from the sky.
 A fireman was killed by a body falling from the sky.

+But he reached for her hand and she reached for his hand and they leaped out the window holding hands.
 I try to whisper prayers for the sudden dead and the harrowed families of the dead and the screaming souls of the murderers but I keep coming back to his hand and her hand nestled in each other with such extraordinary ordinary succinct ancient naked stunning perfect simple ferocious love.

 Their hands reaching and joining are the most powerful prayer I can imagine, the most eloquent, the most graceful.
 It is everything that we are capable of against horror and loss and death.
 It is what makes me believe that we are not craven fools and charlatans to believe in God, to believe that human beings have greatness and holiness within them like seeds that open only under great fires, to believe that some unimaginable essence of who we are persists past the dissolution of what we were, to believe against such evil hourly evidence that love is why we are here.